 - 1. Remove the mounting plate. - 2.
-Pull the battery tab. - Restore the mounting plate and twist it fully onto the smoke alarm.
-Note: Enrollment is possible only if the mounting plate is twisted onto the smoke alarm. - 4.
-Enroll the smoke alarm by placing the panel into wireless enrollment mode and then holding down the smoke's test button until the smoke alarm beeps.
+Pull the battery tab. - 3.
+Restore the mounting plate and twist it fully onto the smoke alarm. - Note: Enrollment is possible only if the mounting plate is twisted onto the smoke alarm. - 4.
+Enroll Loop 1 of the smoke alarm by placing the panel into wireless enrollment mode and then hold down the smoke's test button until the smoke alarm beeps.
+Release the test button until the sounder stops beeping, and then press and hold the test button again to enroll. - 5.
+Remove the mounting plate and refer to Sections 2 and 6 for positioning and installation. - After mounting plate is installed restore the smoke alarm onto the mounting plate and fully test the smoke alarm per Section 7.